I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 -

-Did you know that in Italy you can buy pure alcohol in the supermarket?
-To them it's just an ingredient for making sweets, like icing sugar.
+In Italy you can buy pure alcohol in the supermarket; to them it’s just an ingredient for making sweets, like icing sugar.

 -